terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard/README.md

     - KMS keys
     - Activity tracker
     - Optional Secrets Manager Instance Instance with private certificate.
+    - For single zone components, the VPC zone is automatically chosen to be in the same availability zone with the selected PowerVS zone.

 - A local or global **transit gateway**
 - An optional IBM Cloud Monitoring Instance